 GLOBAL REAL ESTATE MARKET REVIEW

-Given the shift in the interest rate environment during the second quarter, particularly post the Brexit vote, we would expect global real estate shares to perform well relative to broader equities and they did.
-The performance of global real estate equities was positive during the quarter, outperforming global equities, as demonstrated by the 4.2% increase in the FTSE EPRA NAREIT Developed Rental Index versus the 1.0% rise in the MSCI World Index, both expressed in U.S. dollar terms.
-Global real estate equities also nicely led U.S equities during the quarter, as represented by the 2.5% rise in the S&P 500 Index during the quarter.
+Given the change in tone in the markets during the quarter to a more risk-on environment and the shift in interest rate expectations, particularly post early July, we would expect global real estate shares to lag broader global equities and they did.
+While the performance of global real estate equities was positive during the quarter, they underperformed global equities, as demonstrated by the 0.2% increase in the FTSE EPRA NAREIT Developed Rental Index versus the 4.9% increase in the MSCI World Index (both in U.S. dollars).
+Global real estate equities also trailed U.S. equities during the quarter, as represented by the 3.9% rise in the S&P 500® Index during the quarter.